aleff-github/debian-packaging-mentor/README.md

 This project is inspired by the work and documentation of the Debian community, including Debian Developers, maintainers, mentors, and contributors worldwide.

+---

+## Trademark Notice

+Debian is a registered trademark of Software in the Public Interest, Inc.
+This project is not affiliated with or endorsed by the Debian Project.